KCisSICKnasty/SICKnasty-FO4/README.md

 	__Before you get huffy over having to join a Discord, they are very useful hubs where you can get direct help from your favorite mod's authors.
 You can also leave after.__

+NOTE: For each off-site download, rename them to include "[No Delete]" in the front.
+This will prevent Wabbajack from deleting them when you update the list.

 Launching Fallout 4:

 - In MO2, you will see a dropdown menu on the right side, to the left of the "Run" button.